hangodek/hangodek/README.md

 ## Welcome to My Profile👋
-Ruby on Rails enthusiast who loves building full-stack applications fast.
-I work with Hotwire Turbo and Stimulus to create responsive, modern web apps without the bloat.
-Currently diving deeper into Rails 78, Turbo Streams, and optimizing development workflows.
-When I'm not coding, I'm probably exploring new ways to write cleaner, more efficient Ruby.
+Full-Stack Ruby on Rails Developer specializing in building high-performance, modern web applications.
+I leverage Hotwire (Turbo & Stimulus) to create fast, responsive user experiences with the efficiency of server-side rendering.
+Currently mastering the new capabilities of Rails 8 to deliver even more powerful solutions.
+My core passion lies in writing clean, maintainable, and scalable Ruby code.

 ## 🏫 Education